phchang/granular-mini/README.md

   started

 ## Console App
 * The console app should be able to create a plan, add N tasks to the plan, and then assign M work orders for each task.

 * In a simple tabular report, list the planned vs actual quantities for each product assigned to each task (formatting not important, the numbers and approach are more important)

 * The console app should be able to:
-    - perform CRUD operations on the plan, tasks and work orders
     - modify product quantities (target and actual) for each task and for each work order
     - show a rolled up actual for each plan at the task and work order level
     - The current balance of any product in the central inventory tracking system should be reported as well.